Gold vs Silver Investment

 4. The Gold-to-Silver Ratio

 The gold-to-silver ratio (gold price / silver price) is a key metric for precious metals investors.
 Historically it averages around 60-70.
-As of 2026, it's around 87 — meaning silver is historically cheap relative to gold.
+It was stuck near 87 through 2024-early 2025, but silver's 144% rally compressed it to ~60 by April 2026 — briefly touching ~40 at silver's January ATH of $121.62.

 5. Central Bank Demand